rblogan78/MI-HW1/report/Q1-Report.md

 **Determine experimentally what is the minimal number of hidden units required for training a 16-H-16 network successfully**

-According to Tom Mitchell (1997), when backpropagation is applied to the autoencoder training task, the values of the hidden layers become similar to a binary encoding based on the number of hidden units.
+According to Tom Mitchell (1997), when back propagation is applied to the autoencoder training task, the values of the hidden layers become similar to a binary encoding based on the number of hidden units.
 For an 8 input autoencoder, the network assigns values that when rounded, form the binary encodings 000 to 111 (i.e. 0 to 7).
 From here, it can be inferred that, in general, successfully training a neural network requires a single layer of lg(2) hidden units.
-Hence for the task of training a 16-H-16 network, we should only require 4 hidden units on a singple sigmoid layer, to perform this task. ``TODO: Prove this in out experiments``
+Hence for the task of training a 16-H-16 network, we should only require 4 hidden units on a single sigmoid layer, to perform this task. ``TODO: Prove this in our experiments``

+# Question 3 - Classifier #

+**Classification for Human Activity Recognition**

+For this task we chose to train an SVM based on the successful architectures and results from previous questions.
+These have proven to be both fast and accurate for continued use.
+The task here was to create a function which would successfully analyse records consisting of 561 attributes and correctly classify them into one of the six following human movements:

+1. Walking
+2. Walking Upstairs
+3. Walking Downstairs
+4. Sitting
+5. Standing
+6. Laying

+Graphs below indicate that the SVM used for the task was able to classify all activities successfully with a negligible error rate.